 Article by Craig Hamilton-Parker.
-This articles is from my book Opening to The Other Side.
-Here I pose the scenario of what is it like to be the spirit communicator and how would you make your spirit communications.
-In mediumship development it is important to know how the spirit make their communications so that you can understand how the mechanics of mediumship works and thereby improve your psychic medium skills.
+This articles is from my book Psychic School.
+Here I pose the scenario of what is it like to be the spirit communicator and how would you make your spirit communications from the afterlife.
+In mediumship development it is important to know how the spirit make their communications.
+You will learn the mechanics of mediumship and soon improve your psychic medium skills.

-Imagine what it would be like if you were a spirit and were trying to communicate to your loved ones via a medium.
-You would soon realize that although the medium senses your thoughts, often the quality of the link changes and, like a bad telephone connection, looses its signal, becomes muffled, or lines get crossed.
+Imagine what it would be like if you were a spirit trying to make spirit communications.
+What if you were trying to communicate to your loved ones via a medium.
+You would soon realize that although the medium senses your thoughts, often the quality of the link changes.
+It’s like a bad telephone connection.
+A telephone looses its signal, becomes muffled, or lines get crossed.
 You would also notice that not many mediums have the ability to hear you (clairaudience) or may only hear words intermittently.
 How would you get your name across if the medium were spiritually deaf to what you say?
 You have to find other ways to impress his or her mind, such as using pictures, images, symbols, and sensations.
 Quite complicated information can be relayed in this way without using words at all.

-When this first happens you are likely to think that you are making it all up.
-Describing your own memories feels like cheating, but remember that you had these thoughts because the spirit communicator directed you to the associated memories.
+When this first happens during spirit communications you are likely to think that you are making it all up.
+Describing your own memories feels like cheating.
+Remember that you had these thoughts because the spirit communicator directed you to the associated memories.
 Students often complain that they cannot distinguish between what are their own thoughts and those given by the spirit.
-Overanalysis of this can sometimes trip them up.
+Over analysis of this can sometimes trip them up.
 Once the channel to spirit is open, every thought that comes to you during a demonstration is of significance.
 This is one more reason to “go with the flow” and give whatever comes to you without excessive analysis.
 (You would, of course, use your common sense and not make predictions, medical diagnosis, frightening remarks, and so on.)

 For some of my students, realizing that the spirits are making use of their own personal memories as part of the communication is a milestone in their development.
 An excellent example of this occurred at one of my recent circles.
-We decided to work together with Chrissie, an invited guest of Christine’s and someone that none of us knew anything about.
-The session showed how each of the mediums worked differently to give an astonishingly detailed and evidential communication.
+We decided to work together with Chrissie.
+She was an invited guest of Christine’s and someone that none of us knew anything about.
+The session showed how each of the mediums worked differently to give an astonishingly detailed and communication.

 Spirit Communications require sensitivity to spirit thoughts

-My students have developed their skills in different ways and are encouraged to stamp their personality on their work.
-Some mediums I’ve watched are trained a little too well by the big teaching institutions and, although it is very important that mediumship is delivered with structure and clarity, they can sometimes appear a little robotic in their presentations.
-Others, who have not been trained, can be too gregarious and their presentations lack form, discipline, and quality.
-Mediumship is a science in that we are supplying verifiable facts, but it is also an art.
+My students have developed their skills in different ways.
+They are encouraged to stamp their personality on their work.
+Some mediums I’ve watched are trained a little too well by the big teaching institutions.
+Although it is very important that mediumship is delivered with structure and clarity, they can sometimes appear a little robotic in their presentations.
+Others can be too gregarious and their presentations lack form, discipline, and quality.
+Mediumship is a science in that we are supplying verifiable facts.
+It is also an art.
 Therefore we need to find a middle ground that makes it interesting to watch, allows our own personality to shine, and yet gives rock-solid proof that death is not the end

-Throughout this book I teach the development of mental mediumship, where the medium senses, sees, and hears the spirit communicator and repeats the information he or she is given.
+I teach here the development of mental mediumship.
+Thee medium senses, sees, and hears the spirit communicator and repeats the information he or she is given.
 There are, of course, only two forms of mediumship: mental and physical, but there are phenomena within realm of mental mediumship.
-Some of these are inspirational speaking, in which the medium talks on a chosen spiritual subject and feels his words influenced by guiding spirit people; trance speaking, in which the spirit communicator talks directly through the medium using his or her voice box; psychic art inspired by the spirit helpers;and spiritual healing, in which the spirit guides aid with the work.
+Some of these are inspirational speaking, in which the medium talks on a chosen spiritual subject.
+He feels his words influenced by guiding spirit people; trance speaking, in which the spirit communicator talks directly through the medium.
+Using his or her voice box; psychic art inspired by the spirit helpers;and spiritual healing, in which the spirit guides aid with the work.

 The second form of mediumship is physical mediumship, where an entranced medium, sitting in a darkened room, exudes a luminous, misty substance called ectoplasm.
 This mist solidifies into the faces, hands, and full form of the spirit communicator.
-An ectoplasmic spirit form is completely tangible and can be seen, heard, and touched by everyone present.
-Sometimes a rod of ectoplasm is formed that allows a spirit to talk through a “trumpet.”
-Physical mediumship also includes the phenomena of direct voice, in which the spirit voice is heard independent of the medium; and also transfiguration, in which ectoplasm forms only over the entranced medium’s face and a superimposed face of the spirit communicator is seen by the participants.
+An ectoplasmic spirit form is completely tangible.
+It is seen, heard, and touched by everyone present.
+A rod of ectoplasm is formed that allows a spirit to talk through a “trumpet.”
+Physical mediumship also includes the phenomena of direct voice.
+This is when the spirit voice is heard independent of the medium.
+Another is transfiguration, when ectoplasm forms only over the entranced medium’s face.
+This is a superimposed face of the spirit communicator and is seen by the participants.

-All of the above are advanced forms of the phenomena of mediumship and take many years to develop.
+All of the above are advanced forms of the phenomena of mediumship.
+It takes many years to develop.
 They are not part of the remit of this article, which is aimed primarily at the novice and intermediate-level medium.